The Traditional Approach to User Onboarding

 All of the methods might be preferred by different segments of users.
 Once a base set of onboarding content is developed, it’s not a significant burden to surface it in a couple of different formats.
 Product teams can test several different formats or combinations of formats to see which ones are consumed the most by users.

 Considerations for the Product Roadmap

 How should the need for continuous/constant onboarding influence the product roadmap?
 Ideally, onboarding requirements and measurements should be included with every item on the roadmap.
 That way, when the product team is prioritizing and scoping features, they can consider the time and effort involved in training users about the feature.
 It also ensures that a feature is not considered complete if the content and the approach for “onboarding” users into that feature has not been developed as well.

 “Onboarding requirements and measurements should be included with every item on the roadmap.”

 Metrics around onboarding should live with the overall feature metrics.
 Often, usage goals will overlap with onboarding outcomes – i.e. a successful feature and successful onboarding will result in a high-level of feature usages and possible increases in user satisfaction.
-The key is that the onboarding experience should be evaluated alongside the feature itself so that the product team is constantly measuring not only the pick-up of the feature, but the engagement with the relevant onboarding content as a part of their retrospective process.
+The key is that the onboarding experience should be evaluated alongside the feature itself.
+This allows the product team to constantly measure not only the pick-up of the feature but the engagement with the relevant onboarding content as a part of their retrospective process.